ENVIRONMENTAL CONDITIONS CONTAINED IN DIRECTOR’S DETERMINATIONS FOR EIA SCREENING UNDER STATE JURISDICTION

 Policy relevance and utility for users

-Be either national in scope or applicable to regional environmental issues of national significance
+It is of national scope or applicable to environmental issues at the regional level but of national significance.

 Analytical soundness